Migration and spreading of a droplet driven by a chemical step: 3D droplets

 The temporal evolution of droplet length $L$ and the foremost contact line position $x_2$ is depicted in figure~\ref{fig:3DL_t}.
 The two curves for each $K$ merge and hence $L=x_2$ in the asymmetric spreading stage.
 During the migration stage, $x_2$ increases in an approximately linear manner, especially for small values of $K$.
 The droplet length $L$ exhibits a non-monotonic variation in the migration stage, in contrast to the 2D cases where a steady migration with a constant length is present.
 A remarkable decrease of $L$ can be observed before the onset of asymmetric spreading stage, leading to a minimum length even less than the initial diameter of the contact line.
-As can be inferred from figure~\ref{fig:CLK2}(\textit{a}, \textit{b}), this is due to lateral wetting flow on the hydrophilic region, which increases the longitudinal dewetting speed at the droplet rear.
+As can be inferred from figure~\ref{fig:CLK2}(\textit{a}, \textit{b}), this is due to lateral wetting flow on the more hydrophilic region, which increases the longitudinal dewetting speed at the droplet rear.
 In the asymmetric spreading stage, the droplet length increases towards the equilibrium value.

-The maximum droplet width on hydrophilic region $W$ is plotted in figure~\ref{fig:3Dw_t} as a function of $t$ in log--log scales.
-The grey dots mark the critical instants between the two stages.
+The maximum droplet width on more hydrophilic region $W$ is plotted in figure~\ref{fig:3Dw_t} as a function of $t$ in log--log scales.
+The grey dots mark the critical instants between the two stages, which correspond to the instants when the leftmost point crosses $x=0$ or equivalently to the merging points of $L$ and $x_2$ in figure~\ref{fig:3DL_t}.
 At early times, the maximum width occurs at the border and increases following the power law $W\sim t^{1/2}$, reminiscent of the early growth of bridge width in the coalescence of sessile droplets \citep{Ristenpart2006,Kaneelil2022}.
 The increase of droplet width slows down over time.
 Interestingly, an overshoot is observed before approaching the equilibrium state.
-This is again associated with the lateral wetting flow once most of the liquid resides on the hydrophilic region.
+This is again associated with the lateral wetting flow once most of the liquid resides on the more hydrophilic region.